pasiaj/Translate-for-Hammerspoon/README.md

 ### Credits

-This work is almost fully based on the (Anycomplete codebase)[https://github.com/nathancahill/Anycomplete] by (Nathan Cahill)[https://nathancahill.com/].
+This work is almost fully based on the [Anycomplete codebase](https://github.com/nathancahill/Anycomplete) by [Nathan Cahill](https://nathancahill.com/).

 ### Installation